Tag: dealing with disappointment

 What Disappointment Can Look Like

-Disappointment can instill negative judgments about your abilities or about those around you.
-Let’s say, for example, you didn’t do well on a recent test, and it then triggers thoughts that make you start to judge if you will ever do well.
+Disappointment can lead to negative judgments about your abilities or those around you.
+Let’s say, for example, you didn’t do well on a recent test, and it triggers thoughts that make you start to judge if you will ever do well.
 It might sound like I know I will fail no matter what I do.
 In your head, you may begin to believe you can’t avoid bad things happening to you, practically accepting failure before giving yourself the chance to try another solution.

 Disappointment hits different for Minorities